 Every year the Academy awards the Nobel Prizes in Physics and Chemistry, the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel, the Crafoord Prize and a number of other large prizes.

 Academy work is very much based upon the Academy's ten classes (see the menu Members), each representing a scientific subject field, and at its four research institutes.
-Committees, such as the Energy Committee, work with issues requiring a broad scientific competence.
+Committees and Panels, such as the Energy Panel, work with issues requiring a broad scientific competence.

 Since autumn 2012, the Academy has had five permanent committees engaged in some of the Academy’s primary activities:

 Research Policy Committee